Top local movers for Seattle to San Jose moves

 - San Jose’s population is about 32% greater than Seattle.

-- San Jose's public transportation has a score of 7 out of 10 versus Seattle's higher score of 8.
+- San Jose’s public transportation score of 7 out of 10 is lower than Seattle’s score of 8.

 - San Jose is less walkable than Seattle with a score of 51 out of 100 vs Seattle’s 74 out of 100.

-- San Jose has a bike-friendliness score 62 out of 100, which means it isn't as accessible to and safe for cyclists as Seattle, which has a score of 71 out of 100.
+- San Jose has a bike-friendliness score of 62 out of 100, which means it isn’t as accessible or safe for cyclists as Seattle, which has a score of 71.

 - San Jose’s crime rate is lower than Seattle with a score of 47.73 compared to Seattle’s 58.88.
 This means that San Jose neighborhoods are safer than 47.73% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.

-Other things to consider for your Seattle vs. San Jose move
+Other things to consider for your Seattle to San Jose move

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to San Jose without delay.
 You can select your official move date when completing the form.
 Start the process here.